-Kuvempu studied at Mysore University in the 1920s, taught there for nearly three decades and served as its vice-chancellor from 1956 to 1960.
-For his contributions to Kannada Literature, the Government of Karnataka decorated him with the honorific Rashtrakavi (“National Poet”) in 1958 and Karnataka Ratna (“The Gem of Karnataka”) in 1992.
-He was conferred the Padma Vibhushan by the Government of India in 1988.
+Kuvempu studied at Mysore University in the 1920s, taught there for nearly three decades, and served as its vice-chancellor from 1956 to 1960.
+For his contributions to Kannada literature, the Government of Karnataka decorated him with the honorific Rashtrakavi (“National Poet”) in 1958 and Karnataka Ratna (“The Gem of Karnataka”) in 1992.
+The Government of India conferred Padma Vibhushan award to the author in 1988.
 He penned the Karnataka State Anthem Jaya Bharata Jananiya Tanujate.
-Maybe this is enough to know why we call it as a monument.
+Maybe this is enough to know why we call it a monument.

 Kavi Samadhi – Kavishaila

-Kavishaila is a rock monument made of megalithic rocks and dedicated to Kuvempu.
+Kavishaila is a rock monument made up of megalithic rocks and dedicated to Kuvempu.
 It is on the top of a small hill in Kuppali.
 Arranged in a circular fashion, the rocks have been placed to resemble the Stonehenge in England.
-At the center of this rock monument is the place where Kuvempu was laid to rest after his death and a memorial has been constructed at that location.
-Near this monument, is a small rock where Kuvempu used to sit and discuss about literature and other topics with his other litterateur friends.
-A rock containing the etched signatures of Kuvempu, B. M. Srikantaiah and T S Venkannaiah is present near the monument.
-Poornachandra Tejaswi later engraved his signature on the same rock.
+At the center of this rock, the monument is the place where Kuvempu was laid to rest after his death and a memorial has been constructed at that location.
+A rock containing the etched signatures of Kuvempu, B. M. Srikantaiah, and T S Venkannaiah is present near the monument.
+Later, Poornachandra Tejaswi carved his name into the same rock.
 The scenery around this place is breathtaking.
 Granite slabs containing engraved poems and quotes of Kuvempu have been placed near the monument.

 3D Model of Kavi Samadhi and Engraved signature

 The first step in photogrammetry is image acquisition or simply photography.
-Here is where we take picture using Drones for aerial pictures and a digital camera.
+Here is where we take pictures using Drones for aerial pictures and a digital camera.
 For this model, around 50 pictures are captured in different angles and positions.
-We also included a video shot at 4k resolution for processing.
-Images are first processed for color corrections and then proceeded into photogrammetry tool.
-Control points and manual tie points provides the tool a proper guidance to process.
-Only ground based camera is used in this project.
+A 4k resolution is included in a video shot.
+Thereafter, Color corrections are applied to the images first, and then the photogrammetry method is used.
+Control points and manual tie points provide the tool proper guidance to the process.
+In this project, a ground-based camera is used.

-The 3D mesh model is obtained which contains tetrahedral mesh and it is further retopolized to get a refined mesh.
-Next the textures are applied to the model.
+The tetrahedral mesh is separated from the 3D mesh model until it is retopologized to create a polished mesh.
+The textures are then added to the model.